InformationSecurityCollective/PortInvestigator/README.md

 # Port Scanning Tool

-This Python script is a simple network utility tool that can be used to scan for open ports on a given host within a specified range.
-This tool also identifies the services running on those open ports.
+This is a simple, yet effective, Port Scanning tool written in Python.
+The tool scans for open ports on a given host within a specified range and identifies the services running on those open ports.
+It's a handy utility for network diagnostics, security assessments, and understanding your network better.

 ## Dependencies